 The main finding of the preceding section states that stock prices may contain information about technological innovations which diffuse slowly in the economy and affect standard measures of TFP only with considerable lags because they must be embodied in new units of capital.
 In this section we check if these type of shocks are relevant for macroeconomic fluctuations.
-We focus on the basic TFP_D1b measure to save space6.
+We focus on the basic TFP_D1b measure to save space4.

 There are two standard approaches to assess the relevance of a shock for macroeconomic fluctuations.
-On the one hand, impulse responses may be used to check if the shock generates comovement between the main aggregates such as output, consumption, investment and hours7.
+On the one hand, impulse responses may be used to check if the shock generates comovement between the main aggregates such as output, consumption, investment and hours5.
 On the other hand, forecast error variance decompositions (FEVD) may be used to check how important the shock is (in terms of the variance of the dependent variable) relative to other shocks.
 We will use both approaches here.

 In order to do so, the systems we have analysed in Section 3 must be extended to a trivariate setting in which the third variable is one of the main macro aggregates.
 We first checked the cointegration properties of such systems.
 Running trivariate Johansen tests with lags indicated by the Schwarz Criterion we found evidence of two cointegrating vectors if we added output, consumption or hours as a third variable.
 For investment, we did not find any significant statistic in the trivariate system, but we found evidence of bivariate cointegration between investment and TFP_D1b at the 5% level.
 In light of our previous finding of cointegration between TFP_D1b and DAX1b we conclude that the trivariate Johansen test suffers from insufficient power.
-Hence, we treat all trivariate systems as having two cointegrating vectors.
-A summary of these tests is found in Table A3 in the appendix.
+Hence, we treat all trivariate systems as having two cointegrating vectors.6